Best trolley jacks: 2020 group test

 Price: Around £50Rating: 4.5/5

-Our winner last time has the same spec in 2018, and the low entry point and joint highest max reach give an impressive 300mm span.
+The Clarke Strong Arm's low entry point and joint highest max reach give an impressive 300mm span.
 The 360-degree turning handle socket is useful for tricky situations, and we liked the two double sockets and long, 480mm handle.
 Instructions were comprehensive and the removable saddle pad was ideal for avoiding paint damage when lifting.
 But its price and single-year warranty demote it.

 Draper 2 Tonne Low Entry Trolley Jack 02082